 The Banki turbine consists of two parts the nozzle of the water jet and the rotor of the turbine.
-This rotor is forming by two discs interconnected, at its edge, by several curved blades.
-The fluid is injected at a sixteen-degree angle by tangentiality the water wheel.
+This rotor is formed by two discs interconnected, at its edge, by several curved blades.
+The fluid is injected at a sixteendegree angle by tangentiality the water wheel.